We are a family of aspiring authors and need your help. Please help us find our audience of like-minded souls.

-Holed up in a back room, shaking off beach sand and sand fleas, we stay up late at night, drinking coffee or toilet water, to capture real life animal adventure tales for you - with you.
+Holed up in a back room, shaking off beach sand, we stay up late at night - 10 or 20 toes tapping a keyboard, to capture real life animal adventures for you.

-As animal athletes and authors, we're happy to share our long board.
-We celebrate and welcome your stories, photos and videos about your own life ride.
+As animal athletes and authors, we're happy to share our long board with you!
+Thanks for joining us.
+We welcome your stories, photos and videos about your own life ride.

 About Dog Diary and Surf Dog Mom Barb Ayers

-Surf Dog Diaries is a dog blog by dog mom Barb Ayers and her pack of surfing rescue dogs.
-They're not your typical water dogs - we're talking basset hounds and doxies here.
+Surf Dog Diaries is a dog blog by Barb Ayers and her pack of surfing rescue dogs.
+Not your typical dog athletes or water dogs - we're talking basset hounds and doxies here.
 The Surf Dog team started riding waves in San Diego at Ocean Beach's Dog Beach more than 25 years ago - when dog surfing wasn’t even a sport.
 They were die-hard windsurfers and wake boarders, too.
+Still are.

-Four dog generations later, the Surf Dog Diaries family - Barb and dinky doxie Doodle - surf on, riding the ups and downs of small town life in the Columbia River Gorge - home of Dog River and Dog Mountain.
+Four dog generations later, the Surf Dog Diaries family - Barb and dinky doxie Doodle - surf on, riding the ups and downs of small town life in Hood River, Oregon, in the Columbia River Gorge National Scenic Area - home of Dog River and Dog Mountain.

 In the early 1990's, Barb and her first surf basset Howdy Doody co-chaired the Dog Beach Committee of the Ocean Beach Town Council, managing the transformation of OB’s famous leash-free dog park.
 The Dog Beach Improvement Project was dedicated July 26, 2003.
 Barb also served as President of OBTC, and in 1997 was named OB Citizen of the Year.